dask/dask-ml/docs/source/single-machine.rst

 Pipelines
 ---------

+First, some non-dask-related background:
-A :class:`pipeline.Pipeline` makes it possible to define the entire modeling process, from raw data to fit estimator, in a single python object.
+A :class:`sklearn.pipeline.Pipeline` makes it possible to define the entire modeling process, from raw data to fit estimator, in a single python object.
 You can create a pipeline with :func:`sklearn.pipeline.make_pipeline`.